-Low level concerns will be reported in the same way as a concern in relation to concerns and allegations that meet the harms test i.e. to the Headteacher, or, Chair of Governors if the concern is about the headteacher.
+Low-level concerns will be reported in the same way as a concern in relation to concerns and allegations that meet the harms test i.e. to the Headteacher, or Principal, or CEO if the concern is about the headteacher.